Objectivist-Nexus/fro/index.md

 ----

 "When I came to Colorado I felt an immediate sense of community with FRO.
 It is the most dedicated and best-organized Objectivist community group I've found in the country.
-It is, above all, an invaluable resource for the regular, interactive study of Objectivism--even for someone who's been already studying Objectivism for 15 years." _-- Ben B., Philosophy Professor_
+It is, above all, an invaluable resource for the regular, interactive study of Objectivism--even for someone who's been already studying Objectivism for 15 years." _-- Ben B, Philosophy Professor_

 ## What We Do